-SUBJECT: Acceptance of Audit Report for Fiscal Year 2017-2018
+SUBJECT: Acceptance of Audit Report for Fiscal Year 2017-2018 DATE: 2/15/2019 FROM: Anne Hochsprung, Finance Director то: Board of Supervisors Village Community Development District 5

-ISSUE:The annual audit of the financial statements for the Village Community Development District No. 9 for the Fiscal Year ending September 30, 2018, is complete and a copy is attached.
+ISSUE: The annual audit of the financial statements for the Village Community Development District No. 5 for the Fiscal Year ending September 30, 2018, is complete and a copy is attached.

-The financial statements need to be distributed to those entities that require submission.
+ANALYSIS/INFORMATION: The financial statements need to be distributed to those entities that require submission.
 A representative of the audit firm of Purvis, Gray, and Company, LLP will present the financial statements to the Board for acceptance.